AdobeDocs/genstudio.en/help/user-guide/content/use-templates.md

 1. In the _[!UICONTROL Add your template details]_ pane, name your template and select a **[!UICONTROL Channel]** type.

    Template name and channel type are required.
+Additional requirements may include:

    - **Meta**: requires Aspect ratio
    <!-- - **Display ads**: requires Dimensions -->